Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators

-The following lemma upper bounds the variability of the inverse probability for the last subject $T$.
-Its proof follows a similar line of reasoning as that of Lemma \ref{lem5.5}.
-We recommend that readers consult the proof of Lemma \ref{lem5.5} first.
-For simplicity, some intermediate steps are omitted in the proof of Lemma \ref{lem7.1}.
+The following lemma provides an upper bound on the variability of the inverse probability at the terminal time $T$.
+Its proof follows a similar line of reasoning as that of Lemma \ref{lemma:expected-difference-inverse-probability}.
+For simplicity, some intermediate steps are omitted in the proof.